hpjeonGIT/Tips/install_odbc_oracle.md

 - May need tnsnames.ora and sql.ora at install_location/network/admin
 - export TNS_ADMIN=__install_folder__/network/admin
 - export ORACLE_HOME=__install_folder__
 - Run odbcinst -j and check if odbcinst is for local or central.
 If central odbcinst is required, install unixODBC at a central location.
+- $PATH must have the central unixODBC/bin in the head.
+If the local odbcinst is executed prior to the central odbcinst, local driver will be initiated
-Then edit unixODBC/etc/odbcinst.ini as:
+- Edit unixODBC/etc/odbcinst.ini as:

 [OracleDB]